 Caution: When installing a CPU heatsink and cooling fan make sure that you DO NOT scratch the mainboard or any of the surface-mount resistors with the clip of the cooling fan.
-If the clip of the cooling fan scrapes across the mainboard, you may cause serious damage to both the mainboard and the processor.
+If the clip of the cooling fan scrapes across the mainboard, you may cause serious damage to both the mainboard or its components.